 Yet some cultures also see owls as demonic symbols.
 For example, the Screech Owl is associated with many demons including Lilith, the mother of demons.
 More modern cultures, after the beginning of the Christian Church, began to see owls as bringers of death and omens.
 They also believed that owls were the familiars of witches.
 Most likely, this is because of the owl’s affinity for darkness, yet this same affinity also suggests knowledge of the self.
 After all, you can only discover yourself by turning to the darkest parts within and by making it back out.

 While the owl is often associated with impending death, this can mean a metaphorical death as well.
 Many stories show that the symbol of the owl is a catalyst for change.
 Much like the Death and Tower tarot cards, the owl suggests that you must tear down old structures within to truly find yourself.
+That’s why the owl is also associated with Lilith, the Qliphoth (the root system of the Tree of Life), and with all things occult/hidden.

 Ultimately, it seems that the power and the fear behind the owl lie in the mystery of this nighttime creature.
 So it’s up to you to decide what this mystery means.
 Is the idea of the owl something to fear, since we often fear the unknown, or is it a mystery that we must endeavor to solve within ourselves?